Award-winning Storytellers

 Who We Are: Your Corporate History Experts

-CorporateHistory.net is a woman-owned corporate history and business storytelling firm founded in 2004.
-We create custom corporate history books, CEO memoirs and biographies, anniversary videos, timelines and company history exhibits for Fortune 500 companies, nonprofits, universities, utilities, and family-owned businesses in the United States and beyond.
+CorporateHistory.net is a woman-owned corporate history company and business storytelling firm that specializes in corporate history books, anniversary exhibits, documentaries, and online timelines.
+Since 2004, we have created beautiful, compelling, and custom corporate history projects for Fortune 500 companies, nonprofits, universities, utilities, and family-owned businesses in the U.S. and beyond.

-We were one of the first boutique publishers of corporate history books, pioneering the art and science of business storytelling by blending compelling narrative with fully customized design to create beautiful, coffee-table-style books.
+Telling stories is a kind of magic.
+We’re insightful, strategic, and passionate about what we do.
+As one of the first boutique publishers of corporate history books, we pioneered the art and science of business storytelling by blending compelling narrative with fully customized design.

-We provide white-glove service and expert guidance through the complexities of publishing and producing your history project.
-Our projects are well-crafted and well-written, highlighting the unique character and culture of our clients’ organizations.
+Today, we’re known for our white-glove service and expertise.
+Our clients trust us to guide them through the complexities of creating and producing a legacy history project.
+Our corporate histories are well-crafted and well-written, highlighting the unique character and culture of our clients’ organizations.

 Are you ready to tell your story?